BIATeam/BIADocs/versioned_docs/version-V5/30-BIAToolKit/90-Templates.md

 ## Unit Tests
 A dedicated unit test project for the templates is available : `BIA.ToolKit.Test.Templates`.

-His purpose is to compare a specific version of [BIADemo](https://github.com/BIATeam/BIADemo) to the corresponding templates for each features that will be used for this version by the file generator service into the BiaToolKit.
+Its purpose is to compare a specific version of [BIADemo](https://github.com/BIATeam/BIADemo) to the corresponding templates for each features that will be used for this version by the file generator service into the BiaToolKit.

 ### Usage
 1. Clone the BIADemo repository